 Available in yellow and white, the XD delivers a crisp experience for golfers who need more from their driver.

-Great from the tee box and for helping reach the green on longer par 4s, the XD provides la ow-penetrating flight that pushes through the wind to extend the distance of your drives.
+Great from the tee box and for reaching the green on longer par 4s, the XD provides low-penetrating flight that pushes through the wind to extend your drives.

 MG Senior Golf Ball